-Also in the example above we cannot assume all .btn-block elements need to display inline on mobile.
+Also in the example, above we cannot assume all .btn-block elements need to display inline on mobile.
 So we need to make a condition based on a parent element.
 This is basically not what we want to do in general in component-based theming.
 We do not want to let our styles depend on the DOM structure as it might change in the future.

 So this is one example of why the naming convention of Bootstrap is not ideal for Open Social.
 Because we want the user interface to be super intuitive and easy to use, we cannot and will not take shortcuts in our design.

-Issues in the use of sub themes
+Issues in the use of sub-themes

 How to solve these issues?

 It does mean we need to think of a lot of new class names for our components.
-This was a problem we avoided at the beginning of the project, because we didn’t know what features and components were going to be build.
+This was a problem we avoided at the beginning of the project because we didn’t know what features and components were going to be built.
 Now that we have got a large collection of components in place we know what we are dealing with and can continue to improve on it.

 With the new components we are creating we are not limiting ourselves to Bootstrap anymore, which means we can also use the BEM methodology immediately.
 This methodology is chosen by Drupal as well, as it works very well with the Drupal logic of components and modules.

 I am not saying Bootstrap is a bad choice.
 I think in a lot of projects it provides enough flexibility to build your website fast.
 For Open Social it has certainly helped us to speed up our development and design process.
 But when you want full control and flexibility of your components it doesn’t meet the requirements 100%.
-Also it creates issues with overrides in styles in sub themes.
+Also, it creates issues with overrides in styles in sub-themes.

 If you have thoughts on this transition we are making you are welcome to leave a comment.
-Our goal is to provide developers working with Open Social a smooth and simple experience.
+Our goal is to provide developers working with Open Social with a smooth and simple experience.
 Any feedback on how to make things better are welcome.

 Contributing to Open Social or Drupal